j-2k/GraphicsProgrammingRoadmap/README.md

 # My Computer Graphics Programming Roadmap
-This is a project with the sole purpose of containing learning resources & reminding myself of what I need to learn in order to become a graphics engineer.
+This is a project with the sole purpose of containing learning resources & reminding myself of what I need to learn in order to become a graphics engineer, if you plan to use this for yourself, please read all of it since I sprinkle some random resources at the very end that might help you at the early stages even!

 I might also make the same thing on my [Website](https://j-2k.github.io).

-#  Prerequisites - Important!
-1. Linear Algebra
-2. Trigonometry
-3. C++

 ## Main Roadmap for myself:
 #### (in brackets will mark a resource I chose to follow & learn with)
 Emoji Keys = ✔️ Completed, ⌛ In Progress, ❌ Not Started
 1. Write a software raytracer. ✔️ (Cherno Raytracing Series)
-2. Write a software rasterizer. ❌ (SSloy Tiny rasterizer)
+2. Write a software rasterizer. ⌛ (SSloy Tiny rasterizer)
 3. The Triangle stage, use OpenGL. ❌
 4. Create a project with the Graphics API of choice (OpenGL, Vulkan, or DX12) & Render 1 Mesh with lighting. ❌